 African American history, radical studies, civil rights, and political science.
 Documents from the FBI chronicle the interracial group that left Washington on May 4, 1961, bound for New Orleans.
 An Archives Unbound database.
 Coverage: 1961.

 EBSCO's News Harvester provides near real-time access to thousands of top news feeds from around the globe.
 These feeds are monitored by EBSCO and relevant results are provided when users enter searches in EBSCOhost.
 This collection includes over 5,000 feeds across a range of business and general news topics.

 Wharton Research Data Services - WRDS is a comprehensive source of financial, accounting, economic, management, marketing, banking, and insurance data.
 WRDS offers access to a variety of proprietary data sets, including but not limited to: SEC Analytics Suite, CompuStat, CRSP, and IBES.
 Graduate students and faculty may request access to WRDS by registering for a WRDS account using your W&M username and ID.

 Sciences and social sciences.
 Journal articles, books, reference works, databases, and other resources.
 Only content with the unlocked icon is available.
 Coverage: Varies by title.

 The theological, legal, and social implications of witchcraft.
-Printed works, transcripts of trials, eyewitness accounts, court records, dissertations, etc. An Archives Unbound database.
+Printed works, transcripts of trials, eyewitness accounts, court records, dissertations, etc. The majority of texts are in Latin, English, and German.
+There are also selected documents in French, Italian, Spanish, Portuguese, Danish, and Dutch.
+An Archives Unbound database.
 Coverage: 1500-1930.